 When it comes to ISFJs’ compatible personality types, the MBTI personality experts suggest that the best ISFJ matches are those who share the Sensing trait.

 Those individuals are generally drawn to tangible and visible things, rather than abstract ideas.
-Individuals who have ESFJ, ISFP, or ISTJ personality types are deemed to be the best ISFJ match.
+The best match for the ISFJ would be individuals who have ESFJ, ISFP, or ISTJ personalities.

 The reason for this claim is seen in the complementing functions, (introverted sensing v.s. extroverted sensing), as they could help both partners take advantage of what they lack.